ugothedev/webProjects/README.md

 # webProjects
-A collection of some of the projects I worked on when I started learning full stack web development.
+A collection of some of the projects I worked on while i was learning full stack web development.